George Black (author)

 George Black is a Scottish writer and journalist.

 Early life and education

 Black was born in Cowdenbeath, Scotland.
 He received a degree from the University of Oxford.

 Career

 Black was a columnist for the Los Angeles Times.

 From 1986 to 1991, Black was the foreign editor of The Nation.
 From 2004 to 2014, he was the executive editor of OnEarth magazine, a publication of the Natural Resources Defense Council.

-Since 2014, Black has been a contributor to Salon, The Nation, The Guardian, newyorker.com, and other publications.
+Since 2014, Black has been a contributor to Salon, The Nation, The Guardian, New Yorker.com, and other publications.

 Personal life

 Black is married to Anne Nelson.
 Together they have two children.

 Awards and honors

 Empire of Shadows was a finalist for the 2012 Los Angeles Times Book Prize.